Division I spring athletes granted another year by NCAA in wake of coronavirus-related cancellations

 But the ruling affects more than just baseball.

-On the men's side at NU, track & field, golf, and tennis will also be affected.
-For the women, it's softball, golf, tennis, beach volleyball, and track & field.
+On the men's side at NU, track and field, golf and tennis will also be affected.
+For the women, it's softball, golf, tennis, beach volleyball and track and field.

+Revelle said there is still plenty to be worked through at the university level.
+The Husker softball team has four seniors, with eight recruits coming in next year.

+"What I do know is that our university and our athletic department and our leadership, I know that they're right now, as we speak, talking about it," Revelle said.
+"And I know we have meetings set up in the coming days.
+As we'll know more, you'll know more."

 Contact the writer at cbasnett@journalstar.com or 402-473-7436.
 On Twitter @HuskerExtraCB.